Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Numerical Experiments

 We present two sets of experiments.
 In the first set, we fix the system parameters at their nominal values and vary the cost parameters.
 In the second set, we fix the cost parameters at their nominal values and vary the arrival and return rates.
 We present the results under both finite-horizon and infinite-horizon (long-run) settings.
 For the finite-horizon experiments, we consider three initial state values $(X(0),Y(0))\in\{(25,65),(65,25),(65,65)\}$ and examine the performance of the policies over a 90-day horizon.

 We begin by examining the performance of the fluid policy for different cost parameters.
 Figure \ref{fig:cost_exp_quad} presents the relative reduction in expected cost under the fluid policy compared to the equilibrium (top row) and simple (bottom row) policies for the quadratic intervention cost function and under varying maximum intervention cost $M$ and holding cost $h$.
 We observe that when the intervention is relatively expensive, i.e., comparable to the return cost, and the holding cost is moderate, i.e., $h=0.5$, the fluid policy outperforms the benchmarks with respect to both the long-run average and finite-horizon costs.
 The cost savings are quite significant, e.g., for $h=0.5$ and $M=1$ we observe a 21.0\% reduction in the expected long-run average cost compared to the equilibrium (no intervention) policy and a 25.4\% reduction compared to the simple policy.
-If the intervention is cheap and the holding cost is large, the simple policy can outperform the fluid policy.
-Similarly if the holding cost is very small and the intervention is expensive, the equilibrium policy could lead to the same or slightly lower cost.
-Nevertheless, the fluid policy never performs worse than both benchmarks.
+If the holding cost is very small and the intervention is expensive, the equilibrium policy could lead to the same or slightly lower cost.
+If the intervention is cheap and the holding cost is relatively much larger, the simple policy can outperform the fluid policy.
+The reason is that the fluid policy (which ignores stochastic fluctuations) could be overly optimistic about congestion costs in particular in the long-run.
+Nevertheless, the fluid policy never performs worse than both benchmarks simultaneously (i.e., for the same set of parameters).
 In addition, we observe that the absolute differences are very small in these cases.
 In contrast, when the fluid policy outperforms the benchmarks, both absolute and relative savings are significant; see Appendix \ref{ap:supnumerics} for details.